Habiger/Cluster_TDDS/README.md

 ### Flowchart
 This flowchart gives you a rough idea on how the module works and how its different components relate to each other.

+(reload page if the chart does not render)
 ```mermaid
 flowchart TD
     A(/input_data) -- load experimental data --> J(clustering.py)